plone/volto/docs/source/recipes/folder-structure.md

 ---
 html_meta:
-  "description": ""Volto is based on React, Redux, and React-Router and follows its convention of resource location."
+  "description": "Volto is based on React, Redux, and React-Router and follows its convention of resource location."
-  "property=og:description": ""Volto is based on React, Redux, and React-Router and follows its convention of resource location."
+  "property=og:description": "Volto is based on React, Redux, and React-Router and follows its convention of resource location."
   "property=og:title": "Folder structure"
   "keywords": "Volto, Plone, frontend, React, folder structure"
 ---